amartinsan/SNPs_pipeline/Results/README.md

 ## With an Identity-By-State Analysis and MDS results are almost the same

-This is show observed groups have consistency across different ordinations.
+This shows that observed groups have consistency across different ordinations.

  ![Plot3](https://github.com/AdrianMtz-Santana/AmphoraHealth_Bioinformatic_Challenge2022_deliverable/blob/main/Results/MDS%20ibs.png)